run-llama/llama_index/docs/index.rst

 Proposed Solution
 ^^^^^^^^^^^^^^^^^
 That's where the **GPT Index** comes in.
-GPT Index is a simple, flexible interface between your external data and LLMs.
+LlamaIndex is a simple, flexible interface between your external data and LLMs.
 It resolves the following pain points:

 - Provides simple data structures to resolve prompt size limitations.
 - Offers data connectors to your external data sources.
 - Offers you a comprehensive toolset trading off cost and performance.

-At the core of GPT Index is a **data structure**.
+At the core of LlamaIndex is a **data structure**.
 Instead of relying on world knowledge encoded in the model weights, a GPT Index data structure does the following:

 - Uses a pre-trained LLM primarily for *reasoning*/*summarization* instead of prior knowledge.
 - Takes as input a large corpus of text data and build a structured index over it (using an LLM or heuristics).